BigPicture administration/configuration explained

 By entering BigPicture’s business administration, you are leaving the technicals behind, and begin pre-configuring the real project-related work.

 Start by appointing app administrator(s) – the one(s) of BigPicture, not of Jira.
 A detail-oriented mid-level manager makes a great app administrator.
-An HR manager could be made the BigPicture administrator, too, since the business administration is much about workload plans, holiday plans, and skills, and resources in general.
+An HR manager could be made the BigPicture administrator, too, since the business administration is much about workload plans, holiday plans, skills, and resources in general.

 Why did we say ‘pre-configuring the project-related work’ and not just ‘configuring’?
 Starting version 8, BigPicture has advanced to the PPM league and has now initiative “templates”, or “prototypes” if you will.
 You can preset these templates within the business administration or leave the default ones untouched.
 Project managers can later reuse them, by simply cloning the template.
 For instance, the ‘Agile Project’ preset, as seen in figure 4, could have very different column views than the ‘Classic project’ one.
 For flexibility, however, even if a project manager clones a preset, they will be able to “overwrite” its settings later – see the next chapter.